An Endpoint Version of Uniform Sobolev Inequalities: Proof of Theorem 1

 and $\delta(x)$ is as mentioned in the dyadic decomposition.
-The kernel $\tilde{K}_{2,j}$ falls witin the hypotheses of the above oscillatory integral theorem, hence applying it, we obtain the inequality \eqref{11} we were seeking, with the constant $C$ independent of $j$.
+The kernel $\tilde{K}_{2,j}$ is easily seen to fall within the hypotheses of the above oscillatory integral theorem, remembering that $a_{\frac{n-2}{2}}(w)$ satisfies the decaying property \eqref{4}.
+Hence we obtain the inequality \eqref{11} by applying Lemma 2, with the constant $C$ independent of $j$.

-The estimates at $P$ and $Q$ for the operator $T_{j}$ enables us to utilize Bourgain's interpolation technique, resulting in the desired restricted weak type estimate for the operator $T$, which is the sum of the $T_{j}$.
-Specifically, what remains to do is only the following elementary computation.
+The estimates at $P$ and $Q$ for the operator $T_{j}$ enables us to utilize Bourgain's interpolation, resulting in the desired restricted weak type estimate for the operator $T$, which is the sum of the $T_{j}$.
+Specifically,

-Since the last pair of exponents is exactly the one we are aiming at, Bourgain's interpolation technique yields our target estimate: where, uniform of $z\in\mathbb{C}$, the constant $C$ depends exclusively on the dimension $n$. \eqref{7} together with \eqref{5}, \eqref{12} and \eqref{6} gives the conclusion of the main theorem whenever the dimension $n>3$.
+Noticing that the last pair of exponents is precisely the endpoint $\alpha$, we have by Lemma 1 where, independent of $z\in\mathbb{C}$, the constant $C$ depends exclusively on the dimension $n$. \eqref{7} together with \eqref{5} and \eqref{6} gives the conclusion of Theorem 1 whenever $n>3$.

-If the dimension $n=3$, as already observed, we are not able to interpolate between $P$ and $Q$, since $P$ coincides with our target pair of exponents $(\frac{2}{3}, 0)$.
-To remedy this, we interpolate instead between the two points $(0, 0)$ and $(1, 0)$ on the $\frac{1}{r}$ axis, bearing in mind that the oscillatory integral theorem Lemma 2 holds for the latter pair too.
-Therefore at $(0, 0)$, Young's inequality gives while also similar to the procedure for the case $n>3$, the oscillatory integral theorem Lemma 2 along with a change of scale argument shows immediately that at $(1, 0)$, The corresponding interpolation process is now like this:
+\textbf{Case $n=3$:} We interpolate instead between the two points $O(0, 0)$ and $F(1, 0)$, bearing in mind that the oscillatory integral theorem Lemma 2 holds for the latter pair too.
+At $O$, Young's inequality gives while a change of scale argument as in the above case along with the oscillatory integral theorem Lemma 2 shows immediately that at $F$, Then we compute

 Again, the last pair of exponents is our target pair.
+That concludes our proof of the Theorem 1.